-Sales: Sale of food or other items on consignment will be permitted only in designated areas of the college.
-Receipts must be provided upon customer request.
-A policy statement on refunds or adjustment, where appropriate, must be posted.
-All monies collected from sales must be deposited within two business days in the Bursar's office.
+7. Sales: The sale of food or other items on consignment will be permitted only in designated areas of the college.
+All monies collected from sales must be deposited within one business day in the Bursar's office.

 Cash Prizes/Gift Cards: Clubs are not allowed to issue cash or gift cards as a prize.
 No exceptions!